 How to Make Yourself Look Taller

-Eating right and exercising also plays a role.
+Aside from practicing good posture and selecting slimming clothing, healthy eating and exercise can play a role in your height.
 Though a proper diet won't necessarily make you grow taller, getting plenty of vitamins and minerals through food sources will make you less likely to lose height as you age.
-And strength training builds bone density and develops the muscles that you'll need to stand up straight and tall well into old age.
+And strength training builds bone density and develops the muscles that you'll need to stand up straight and tall.

 How to Lose Weight